vk-cs/docs-public/docs/en/additionals/start/architecture/architecture.md

 Each data center is equipped with independent power supply and cooling systems.

 The availability zones `GZ1` and `MS1` are connected using a redundant dedicated high-bandwidth and low-latency fiber network for high data transfer rates between zones.

+In the availability zones `GZ1` and `MS1`, the VK Cloud infrastructure is [protected](https://cloud.vk.com/cloud-platform/certificates/) in accordance with the Federal Law of the Russian Federation “On Personal Data” No. 152-FZ.

 ## Security